MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/id-partners/setup-partner-center.md

    * **Body**: "Hi support, I would like to enable my Partner Center product.
 The store ID is [your game's store ID]."

-   Your Microsoft representative emails you; for example: "Your game has been Xbox Live-enabled.
-You are now able to enable your product in Partner Center."
+   Your Microsoft representative emails you; for example: "You can now enable your product in Partner Center."

 <!--===========================================================-->